 We recommend you begin your day in the Vatican.
 If you are able to get an early admission ticket or tour, visit the Vatican Museum and the Sistine Chapel.
 If you’ve already seen this extraordinary collection, begin your tour with a visit to St. Peter’s Basilica.
 That is always worth a visit.

 →Pietà by Michelangelo, Chair of St. Peter, Tomb of Urban VIII, both by Bernini

 →Climb the dome to get an amazing view of Rome (small fee)- not recommended for people with a fear of heights

 →Don’t miss the Grotto reached by a small stairway on the left side of the basilica

-As you exit the basilica you will be in the colonnade designed by Bernini.
+Exit the basilica to the colonnade designed by Bernini.
 A good way to start your tour!
 Walk across the square to the Egyptian obelisk brought to Rome by Caligula in 37 BC.
 Surrounding the obelisk is the Wind Rose.
 Here you’ll find the West Wind tile featured in Angels and Demons.

 Castel Sant’Angelo has a fascinating history.
-The building was built as a tomb for Hadrian, but ultimately became a military stronghold.
+The building was originally built as a tomb for Hadrian, but over time became a military stronghold.
 An underground tunnel connects the castles to the Vatican, and in 1527 Pope Clement VII retreated here when Rome was under siege.
 You can tour the rooms the Pope used while in residence.

 A stroll across the Pont Sant’Angelo finishes this segment of the tour.
-The pedestrian bridge is lined with more exquisite statues designed by Bernini.
+Take your time enjoying the Bernini statues that line this pedestrian bridge.

 Red Route – Santa Maria della Vittoria to Santa Maria del Popolo via the Spanish Steps